JB395/Pool-Payout-Manager/README.md

 # Adding Tokens

 Smart contract transactions are sent to the smart contract address, not the wallet address, and for the wallet to see or make smart contract transactions we must inform the wallet, in this case by "adding" the token.
-To see the new token in the wallet select **QRC Tokens** and the "**+**" button to the right of the Add new token.
+To see the new token in the wallet, select **QRC Tokens** and the "**+**" button to the right of the Add new token.

 ![17  Add Token](https://user-images.githubusercontent.com/29760787/83368428-bf616e00-a386-11ea-8a72-ba2a19c21959.jpg)

 Paste the contract address 137d046beb3cb66c0cdd389bf8bab4faeae16c0b into the "Contract Address" field, and rest of the form will be autofilled.
-At the bottom of the form click the drop down arrow to the right of the Token address field and select qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky and **Confirm**.
+At the bottom of the form click the drop-down arrow to the right of the Token address field and select qXGdYmLypZRy8pTpj9EdTBHkqtv6cv99ky and **Confirm**.
 If the wallet is using multiple addresses, chose the correct Qtum address that was used to create the token.

 ![18  Paste Contract Address](https://user-images.githubusercontent.com/29760787/83368432-c1c3c800-a386-11ea-9b7b-5b4224934683.jpg)